Mobile FAQ

 Learn how to optimize storage, fix an unresponsive screen, prevent battery drain, check for software updates, back up or speed up the device and many more how-to articles by searching the manufacturer's guides for iPhone, Android and Samsung devices.
 See flip phone backup instructions.

-We are always happy to help whenever you might have an issue connecting to a university service or email.
-Unfortunately, anything beyond connecting to university services poses the question of liability if something were to happen to the device.
-These issues are best left to the certified professionals within the manufacturer’s support system who deal with these devices daily and can much better assist you.
+We're always happy to help whenever you might have an issue connecting to a university service or email.
+However, anything beyond connecting to university services poses the question of liability if something were to happen to the device.
+Certified professionals within the manufacturer’s support system who deal with these devices daily can much better assist you.

 Where can I get more help or training?